 Want to build an exceptional customer support team for your software company?
 Each member needs first-rate tech qualifications, right?
-Wrong actually.
+Wrong.

 Diversity within product teams is said to develop more inclusive, creative strategies, and ultimately better and more accessible products.
-Our support team, which includes a former high school history teacher, TV editor (that’s me), and even a Navy SEAL, is built on the same principle.
+Our customer support team, which includes everything from a TV editor (that’s me) to a Navy SEAL, is built on the same principle.

 The team is made up of Customer Support Representatives and Customer Support Engineers.
 Our Support Reps are product experts.
 We pride ourselves on our in-depth knowledge of the ever-changing Intercom platform and products and aim to help customers use every feature available to them to the absolute fullest.
 Meanwhile, our Customer Support Engineers specialize in the tricky and technical deep-dive investigations into our APIs and codebase.

 So how can this mix of skills and technical abilities enhance the overall performance and quality of a support team?
-Well, there are lots of benefits, but just for today, here are three major ones that should not be overlooked.
+Well, there are lots of benefits but here are three major ones that should not be overlooked.

 1. Confused customer?
 We feel you…